7 Best Handheld Cordless Vacuums of 2026

 Filtration Quality

 Standard mesh filters handle household dust and crumbs but fail on fine construction particles.
 HEPA filtration, which captures 99.97% of particles down to 0.3 microns, is essential if you vacuum drywall dust, sanding residue, or concrete powder.
 Without HEPA, fine particles pass through the filter and become airborne again — a real respiratory hazard in enclosed workshops.
-Both DEWALT models in this roundup include HEPA filters.
+The DEWALT DCV517B in this roundup includes a Gore HEPA wet/dry filter.

 Weight and Ergonomics